Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 - Motions brought on an unopposed basis, where all affected parties and persons have confirmed that they do not oppose the relief sought prior to the motion being brought.

-- Subject to resumption of in-person construction lien ex parte court, all ex parte, consent and unopposed construction lien motions will presumptively be heard in writing, unless the master hearing the motion directs otherwise.
+- Subject to resumption of in-person construction lien ex parte court, all ex parte, consent and unopposed construction lien motions will presumptively be heard in writing, unless the associate judge hearing the motion directs otherwise.
 Parties are encouraged to continue bringing non-urgent ex parte, consent and unopposed matters in writing pending return to regular operations of in-person construction lien ex parte court.
 Matters that will be heard in-person are expected to be more limited during the initial phases of resuming regular construction lien ex parte court.

 - Motion materials for motions brought pursuant to H.1.1 above shall be filed in searchable PDF format as follows: